CartoDB/documentation/app/content/angular/getting-started.md

 #### Setting the credentials

-The Map component is also in charge of setting the credentials we will use for connecting with the CARTO platform and retrieve the data for the layers we are going to add in the next section.
+The Map component is also responsible for setting the credentials we will use for connecting with the CARTO platform and retrieving the data for the layers we are going to add in the next section.

 First we need to create a token using the Tokens API with access to the datasets we want to visualize: